itchono/aer506-chapter-problems/README.md

 For algebraic manipulations, I use MATLAB symbolic algebra.

+## Install
+1. Clone the repo.
+2. Open MATLAB to any of the `CH*` folders.
+3. Run `q*.m` to run a question.
+The final answers are printed out to console.

 ## Progress
-* All of CH2 done (except Q17 which I don't do, and Q15 which has a discrepancy)
+* All of CH2 done
     * Later problems in CH2 (Q13 onwards) are done a lot better, use those for reference (I lay out frames properly)
-    * Solutions validated for all Q's except 15 and 17.
+    * Solutions validated for all Q's
 * SOME of CH3 done